-Temperature extremes make it difficult to pour—or cast—and properly cure concrete.
+Temperature extremes make it difficult to properly cure concrete.
 On hot days, too much water is lost by evaporation from newly placed concrete.
-If the temperature drops too close to freezing, hydration slows to nearly a standstill.
+And if the temperature drops too close to freezing, hydration of the concrete slows to nearly a standstill.
 Under these conditions, concrete ceases to gain strength.
-In general, the temperature of new concrete should not be allowed to fall below 50 Fahrenheit during the curing period.
+In general, temperatures between 50 and 90 degrees Fahrenheit are typically fine for curing concrete.